jedick/canprot/README.md

-down-regulated proteins in different types of cancer (breast, colorectal, liver, lung, pancreatic, prostate) and laboratory conditions (hypoxia, hyperosmotic stress, high glucose, 3D cell culture, and proteins secreted in hypoxia), together with amino acid compositions calculated for protein sequences from UniProt.
-Functions are provided to compute compositional metrics including protein length, carbon oxidation state, and stoichiometric hydration state.
-In addition, phylostrata (evolutionary ages) of protein-coding genes are available using data from Liebeskind et al. (2016) <doi:10.1093/gbe/evw113> or Trigos et al. (2017) <doi:10.1073/pnas.1617743114>.
-The vignettes show references and plots of differences of chemical composition and phylostrata for all datasets.
+down-regulated proteins in different types of cancer (breast, colorectal, liver, lung, pancreatic, prostate) and laboratory conditions (hypoxia, hyperosmotic stress, high glucose, 3D cell culture, and proteins secreted in hypoxia), together with amino acid compositions computed for protein sequences obtained from UniProt.
+Functions are provided to calculate compositional metrics including protein length, carbon oxidation state, and stoichiometric hydration state.
+In addition, phylostrata (evolutionary ages) of protein-coding genes are compiled using data from Liebeskind et al. (2016) <doi:10.1093/gbe/evw113> or Trigos et al. (2017) <doi:10.1073/pnas.1617743114>.
+The vignettes contain plots of compositional differences, phylostrata (for human proteins), and references for all datasets.

 For more information, see two papers in *PeerJ* ([2016](http://doi.org/10.7717/peerj.2238) and [2017](http://doi.org/10.7717/peerj.3421)).